alvinc0921/Remote_Patient_Monitoring_UI/README.md

 v1.0 : First version meeting all client requirements.

 In our current database, we have 4 patients.
 Patient 1 (Petko Adello) and 4 (Evelyn Brookes) are healthy, and thus do not trigger any warnings.
 Patient 2 (Marjorie Finlay) has normal vital signs for the first 5 seconds that the app is open, but then suffers from ventricular fibrillation, triggering multiple urgent alerts.
-Patient 3 (Nils Sjoberg) triggers a warning alert from the beginning of the app due to high body temperature, but more vital signs turn abnormal within 10/15 seconds.
+Patient 3 (Nils Sjoberg) triggers a warning alert from the beginning of the app due to high body temperature, but more vital signs turn abnormal within 10/15 seconds(this patient suffers from atrial flutter, represented in his ECG).
 These two last patients show our app reacts to abnormal vital signs, differentiating between warning and urgent alerts.

 ## Application Flow